Preventive Medicine Fourth Special Issue, November 2017

-To share the latest research in effectively managing these problems, Stephen T. Higgins, Ph.D., professor of psychiatry and director of the Vermont Center on Behavior and Health (VCBH) at The Robert Larner, M.D.
-College of Medicine at The University of Vermont, collaborated with experts on a third annual special issue of the journal Preventive Medicine, titled “Behavior change, health, and health disparities.”
+To share the latest research in effectively addressing and managing these problems, Stephen T. Higgins, Ph.D., Professor of Psychiatry and Director of the Vermont Center on Behavior and Health (VCBH) at The Robert Larner, M.D.
+College of Medicine at The University of Vermont, collaborated with experts on a fourth annual Special Issue of the journal Preventive Medicine, titled “Behavior change, health, and health disparities.”

-Articles on the topic of behavioral economics include:
+Articles on the topic of potential health impacts of legalizing recreational marijuana use include:

-Articles on the topic of tobacco and nicotine delivery product use in vulnerable populations include:
+Articles on the topic of tobacco use in vulnerable populations include: